“Childishly written!”

 “A disgrace”

-These are the words most junior PR account executives fear hearing from clients about 65779261press releases submitted for review.
+These are the words most junior PR account executives fear hearing from clients about press releases submitted for review.
 But it was Donald Trump that just said them, in tweets and interviews, about a statement that Fox News issued yesterday.

 Fox tried to use humor and taunts in a last ditch attempt to goad Donald into joining tonight’s presidential debate.
 Apparently, an article would not be journalistic – so they chose that good old staple of ginned up news, the press release, to send the message.